tengcharmaine/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE e/EMAIL i/IC_NUMBER ag/AGE s/SEX a/ADDRESS`

 * A person will be uniquely identified by his/her personal identification number.
-* ClinicMate does not allow the same identification number to be twice.
+* ClinicMate does not allow the same identification number to be used twice.

 <box type="tip" seamless>